logofg

 Pr Claire MOUNIER-VEHIER, MD-PHD

 In France, 75,000 women die every year from cardiovascular disease, the leading cause of death among women, due to a lack of screening, ignorance of warning signs, or treatment that comes too late...
-Pr Claire Mounier-Vehier refuses to accept this inevitability: a pioneer in cardio-gynecology, in 2013 she launched the "Cœur-Artères-Femmes" coordinated care pathway at Lille University Hospital.
-It offers a multidisciplinary assessment of risk factors and the integration of hormonal status not forgetting therapeutic education for a healthier lifestyle, the key to prevention.
-This initiative makes perfect sense at a time when women are increasingly affected at a younger age: hospital admissions for myocardial infarction are rising by 5% a year in women aged 45-55.
+A fate that Pr Claire Mounier-Véhier refuses to accept: in 2012, as a pioneer in cardio-gynecology, she launched the "Cœur-Artères-Femmes" (Heart-Arts-Women) coordinated care pathway at Lille University Hospital.
+It offers a multidisciplinary assessment of risk factors and the integration of hormonal status; not forgetting therapeutic education for a healthier lifestyle, the key to prevention.
+An initiative that makes perfect sense at a time when women are increasingly affected at a younger age: hospitalizations for myocardial infarction are rising by 5% a year among women aged 45 to 55.

-Claire Mounier-Vehier's activities range from research to commissions for the Direction Générale de la Santé.
+Claire Mounier-Véhier's activities range from research to commissions for the Direction Générale de la Santé, the Assurance Maladie and the Haute Autorité de Santé.
 She travels the length and breadth of France to share her experience at conferences for the general public and doctors.
 She regularly appears in the media to spread an essential message of prevention, because cardiovascular disease is a disease of the environment: it strikes without warning, but doesn't kill by chance.
-It's up to us to take action on our lifestyle, to be active players in responsible, socially responsible prevention: avoiding cardiovascular disease rather than curing it!
+It's up to us to take action on our own lifestyle, to become active players in a responsible, socially responsible approach to prevention: avoiding cardiovascular disease rather than curing it!

 SEE ALSO